 - Keep spare batteries for your equipment charged and ready to go.

-- Get an emergency generator for any powered medical equipment.
+- Get an emergency generator (Amazon link) for any powered medical equipment.

 - Have backups of essential medical equipment.